ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/Content/Packages.md

 ### GIS w/ Python: Resources:

-* A great place to go if you're having issues with python is [Stack Exchange](https://gis.stackexchange.com/)
+* A great place to go if you're having issues with python is [Stack Overflow](https://stackoverflow.com/)
 	* Its a popular forum where you can search, post, and answer coding questions.
+* A related site that is more GIS focused site is [Stack Exchnage](https://gis.stackexchange.com/)

 # Python relies on a series of packages (aka libraries) to handle different tasks